Ontario and Canada Legal Rights Explained

 This last sentence above is a bit obvious.
 It was the first level case worker that received in inculpatory T4 slips - which directly impeached the earlier representations respecting income by the recipient.
 Are we to believe that the worker's mind was numb to the possibility of fraud?

 It is also obvious that fraud was in mind of the ERO officer who next got the file and who referred the case up to Fraud Control.
 A review of ERO legislative and regulation authority will show that their powers consist of powers of entry and removal of evidence from premises, demand for inspection, demands for information - supplemented by search warrant request authority for residential dwellings.
-These sure sound like law enforcement powers to me.
-Further, Obstruction of an ERO investigation is a provincial offence.
+These are plainly law enforcement powers.
+Further, obstruction of an ERO investigation is a prosecutable provincial offence.
 While they may be called "eligibility" review officers, within their field they have more investigative powers than police officers.

 .
 R v D'Amour

-But reading on in D'Amour shows that these protestations don't really matter anyway, because apparently criminal prosecution is but an ancillary aspect of the proper administration of the welfare regime in any event:
+But reading on in D'Amour shows that these protestations don't really matter anyway, because - apparently - criminal prosecution is but an ancillary aspect of the proper administration of the welfare regime:

 I accept the respondent's submission that the use of the T4 slips in the criminal prosecution for the fraudulent receipt of benefits did not amount to the use of the document for a purpose different from the enforcement of the Act.
 The prosecution for fraud, just like a prosecution under the Act, was aimed at preserving the integrity of a benefits program that depended largely on accurate self-reporting of income.
 Self-reporting can only work if the state can identify and successfully prosecute those who do not honour their obligation to report fully and accurately.